The SQE was introduced in September 2021. Candidates were able to sit the first SQE1 exam in November 2021.

 You may wish to look at the types of experience your candidates gain in relation to the areas they will be asked to experience and be assessed on under the SQE.

-The introduction of qualifying work experience will change the way training contracts are offered.
-Employers can make arrangements for qualifying work experience for their candidates as best suits their business needs, so long as candidates are given the opportunity to develop the competences set out in the Statement of Solicitor Competence.
+The introduction of qualifying work experience (QWE) changes the way training contracts are offered.
+Employers can make arrangements for qualifying work experience for their candidates as best suits their business needs, so long as candidates are given the opportunity to develop the competences set out in the statement of solicitor competence.

-There will be no requirement for different areas of work, or for contentious and non-contentious work.
-However candidates would still benefit from experiencing different areas of practice in a structured way as well as having the opportunity to interact with clients and undertake specific pieces of work.
+There is no requirement for different areas of work, or for contentious and non-contentious work with QWE.
+However candidates will still benefit from experiencing different areas of practice in a structured way, as well as having the opportunity to interact with clients and undertake specific pieces of work.

 The employer will have the right to set the contract with the candidate they employ however they choose, and the SRA will not be involved in this process.